-If you have problems updating or maintaining ZoneAlarm, you may need to uninstall it and reinstall.
-It is recommended that you not do an "upgrade" installation in this case.
+If you have problems updating or maintaining ZoneAlarm, you may need to uninstall it, reboot, then reinstall the same version.

 First try uninstalling ZoneAlarm using the uninstaller built into Windows.

-- The uninstaller is found in the Control Panel — select Programs and Features (Add/Remove Programs for XP).
+- The uninstaller is found in the Control Panel — select Programs and Features.
 You'll need to reboot Windows to complete the uninstall.

 - You'll want to have a current copy of the correct version of ZoneAlarm for your license.